basp-group/RI-measurement-operator/Readme.md

    --data_file "data/uvw.mat"     \ # Path to the file containing u, v, w, frequency, and imweight (optional) --im_size 512 512              \ # target image dimension
-   --superresolution 1.5          \ # Superrresolution facor, inferring the bandwidth of the imaged spatial Fourier domain --nufft 'pynufft'              \ # Nufft library to be used, choices are ['pynufft', 'tkbn'] --on_gpu                         # run on GPU
+   --superresolution 1.5          \ # Superrresolution facor, inferring the bandwidth of the imaged spatial Fourier domain --nufft "pynufft"              \ # Nufft library to be used, choices are ['pynufft', 'tkbn'] --on_gpu                         # run on GPU
    ```